dotnet/roslyn/docs/contributing/API Review Process.md

 If you want to collaborate with other people on the design, feel free to perform the work in a branch in your own fork.
 If you want to track your TODOs in the description of a PR, you can always submit a PR against your own fork.
 Also, feel free to advertise your PR by linking it from the issue you filed against **dotnet/roslyn** in the first step above.

 For **dotnet/roslyn** team members, PRs are allowed to be submitted and merged before a full API review session, but you should have sign-off from the area owner, and the API is expected to be covered in a formal review session before being shipped.
+For such issues, please work with the API area owner to make sure that the issue is marked blocking appropriately so it will be covered in short order.